Freshest Numbers For Houston Show New Home Closings and Prices Climb

 Posted on: Jul 06, 2014 07:16:11 AM

-New home closings grew year-over-year in January in the Houston, TX market, but signs of market leveling were showing as the percentage gain was less than December 2013.
-New home closings saw a 2.7% climb from a year earlier to 1,294.
-This came after a 12.9% hike year-over-year in December.
+New home closings in the Houston, TX market grew year-over-year in April, but the percentage hike was less than March 2014, suggesting the market may be leveling.
+New home closings saw a hike of 1.2% from the year earlier to 1,906.
+This came on the heels of a 6.8% jump year-over-year in March.

-As a percentage of overall housing closings, new home closings accounted for 16.9% of overall housing closings.
-As a part of the whole, new home closings were 16.0% a year earlier.
-After rising year-over-year in December, closings of new and existing homes declined year-over-year in January.
+As a percentage of overall housing closings, new home closings represented 17.0% of overall housing closings.
+As a part of the whole, new home closings were 16.5% a year earlier.
+Closings of new and existing homes saw a decline year-over-year in April after remaining steady in March year-over-year.

 Pricing and Mortgage Trends

-The average price of new homes climbed year-over-year 13.1% in January to $291,490 per unit.
-This hike is higher than the 11.3% surge in December year-over-year.
+In April, the average price of newly sold homes grew year-over-year to $299,406 per unit, a 9.1% bump.
+This hike is smaller than the 14.1% lift in March year-over-year.

-For newly sold homes, the average mortgage size saw a lift year-over-year along with new home prices.
-It climbed 10.3% in January from a year earlier to $249,869.
-In December 2013, average mortgage size on newly sold homes saw a 9.6% hike year-over-year from a year earlier.
+Average mortgage size on new homes gained year-over-year along with new home prices.
+The average mortgage size rose to $256,748 in April, marking a 8.4% surge compared with a year earlier.
+In March 2014, average mortgage size on newly sold homes saw a 12.5% hike year-over-year from a year earlier.